-The following Petitions were severally brought up and laid on the Table.
+The following Petitions were severally brought up, and laid on the Table.

-By the Honorable Mr. Blake-of the Municipal Council of the Township of Tonsend, in the County of Norfolk, and Province of Ontario.
+By the Honorable Mr. Blake-of the Municipal Council of the Township of Toson-

-By the Honorable Mr. Dumonchel-of the Board of Trade of the City of Kingston and of the Council of the said Board of Trade.
+By the Honorable Mr. Dumouchel-of the Board of Trade of the City of Kingsion, and of the Council of the said Board of Trade.

-By the Honorable Mr. Bureau-of the Honorable Charles Wilson and others, of City of Montreal,-and of the Board of Trade of the Town of St. John's, in the Proviof Quebec.
+By the Honorable Mr. Bureau-of the Honorable Charles Wilson and others, of the City of Montreal,-and of the Board of Trade of the Town of St. John's, in the Province of Quebec.